Skip to main content

 In the end, ZenWell was left standing.
 Its 600mg of ashwagandha is within a safe range for most people, and its L-theanine has a relatively small side effect profile.

-However, please do consider that ashwagandha isn’t suitable for anyone who is pregnant or planning to become pregnant, as it can lead to miscarriage.
+However, please do consider that ashwagandha isn’t suitable for anyone who is pregnant or planning to become pregnant.

 Cost